timotejroiko/astrologico-docs/index.md

 Astrologico API's features include:

-* Covers a time range of over 20000 years
+* Covers a time range of 30000 years for planets and 6000 years for asteroids
 * Built-in date, time and location converters
 * Tropical and sidereal zodiacs, over 40 built-in ayanamsas and customizable ayanamsas
-* Over 20 astrological house systems
+* Over 20 built-in astrological house systems and ability to derive houses from RAMC
-* Derived data such as "persona" charts and the "human design system"
+* Derived charts such as "persona" charts and the "human design system"
 * Progressed charts with several different methods
 * Solar Returns and Returns for other objects
 * Specialized tools such as stations, cycles, motions, aspect/transit lookups, ephemerides and more
 * Includes major planets, hypothetical planets, over 1000 comets, over 500000 asteroids, over 100 arabic parts/lots, Planetary Nodes, Apsides and more
 * Over 7000 built-in stars and access to millions of stars and stellar objects through our integration with the simbad database
-* Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, Human Design and more
+* Several types of information including Longitude, Latitude, Declination, Right Ascension, Altitude, Azimuth, Distance, Speeds, I-Ching hexagrams/gates and more

 <br>